microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/UX/SensitivityMenu.md

 !!! note

-    Built-in labeling only shows labels that the signed-in user has assigned to them in their label policy.
+    With AIP Add-in, users see the document's current label as selected in the sensitivity menu, even if the user is not assigned that label in their policy.
+With built-in labeling in current channel, the sensitivity menu does not show the sensitivity labels that are not published to the current user.
-    If the document is labeled with a sensitivity that's not published to the user, it is not shown to users.
+    See [Sensitivity Status](SensitivityStatus.md) for more information.

 ## Product Screenshots